-During the Middle Ages, much of Italy was controlled by the Holy Roman Empire.
-As the emperors and popes fought for control, both were weakened.
-Several Italian cities formed states that were independent of both the empire and the church.
-Venice and Florence were two centers of power and wealth that became the cradle of the Renaissance.
+After the fall of the Roman Empire in Italy, several cities formed independent states.
+Venice and Florence were such cities.
+And these two centers of power and wealth became the cradle of the Renaissance.

-Venice was founded in the fifth century by people fleeing from Attila the Hun.
-They settled on a group of islands on the northeastern edge of the Italian peninsula.
+Venice is a city on a group of islands on the northeastern edge of the Italian peninsula.
 Shipbuilding was the primary industry in Venice.
 During the Crusades, Venetian ships provided transportation to the Holy Land.
 By the 13th century, Venice was the most prosperous city in Europe.
 The city became rich by collecting taxes on all merchandise brought into its harbor.
-Venice built huge warships that protected the valuable cargo of its merchant ships from pirate raids.
-With the vast wealth from trade, many of the leading families of Venice vied with one another to build the finest palaces or support the work of the greatest artists.
+Using this source of income, Venice built huge warships that protected the valuable cargo of its merchant ships from pirate raids.
+With the vast wealth from trade, many of the leading families of Venice vied against one another to build the finest palaces or support the work of the greatest artists.

 Florence is situated in the hill country of north-central Italy.
 Roman dictator Lucius Cornelius Sulla founded the city in 80bce as a home for his loyal soldiers.
 One source of Florentine prosperity was the processing of wool from sheep raised in the rocky, hilly country of central Italy.
 The wealth from wool processing and other industries made Florence a leading center of commerce and banking.
 One family, the Medici, dominated the culture and government of Florence for centuries.